ncp38/cs241-f24/projects/proj6/index.md

 ### ✅✅✅ Sample output

-I will be checking your output against the "without debugging" output.
-Everything should match, with the exception of:
+I will be checking your output against the "without debugging" output.  **Everything should match**, with the exception of:

 - The order of the vertices and edges listed at the beginning (when you just print the contents of the graph).
 - The order in which the *neighboring* vertices `v` of each vertex `u` are considered during each step of Dijkstra's algorithm (e.g., if vertex A is connected to vertices B and C, your algorithm may consider B before C, or C before B).
 To be clear, the order of the `u` vertices (being removed from the priority queue) must match.
 The order of the `v` vertices *within* each iteration of the main loop does not matter.